 Trimming a stubble beard neckline is simple but often botched.
-We’ve got a bulletproof method to teach you.
-We’ll go through it in detail of course, but in a nutshell, how is it done?
+In a nutshell, how is it done?

 To trim a stubble beard neckline it’s important to first properly plot out where you want it to be.
 This is the best way of preventing a high neckline.
 Using a gradual reduction in the size guard length of your trimmer can achieve a “faded” neckline, which some people feel is more natural-looking.
 A sharper border can be achieved by trimming and then shaving everything underneath the neckline.